I love helping people forgive others and release the angry energy within them to become free and unburdened.

 - When you get to a point of accepting yourself totally and loving yourself unconditionally, then you are what some people call “saved”.
-[Quote from book Soul’s Perfection by Sylvia Browne].
+(A quote from the book Soul’s Perfection by Sylvia Browne.)
 But this can only happen after you have a) forgiven those you consider have wronged you and b) forgiven yourself for the hurt you have endured.

 - Evil begets evil.
 Negativity begets negativity.
 Let it all go with a blessing.
 How?
 Think love instead.